liatrio/terraform-azure-github-runner/README.md

 ### Terraform Module
 This [Terraform](https://www.terraform.io/) module generates the infrastructure required to host the applications that will manage the self-hosted runners.

-### Applications (Event-Handler and Runner-Controller)

-#### Event-Handler (Function App)
+### Event-Handler (Azure Function App)
-The event-handler will receive traffic from the GitHub App.
-Once received it will validate the payload against the GitHub App installation, ensure labels received match what is provided in the Terraform Module, and send the valid messages to the Service Bus Event Queue.
+The event-handler will receive messages from the GitHub App during workflow run events.
+It will act as a filter to ensure they are from GitHub with labels that match what is provided in the module.

-#### Runner-Controller (App Service)
+### Runner-Controller (Azure App Service)
 This application will act as the controller for the warm pool and ensure that the pool size adheres to the parameters specified in the Terraform module.
 It will consume events from the queue as necessary to create VMs and ensure a healthy number of VMs are always ready to process new workflow jobs.

 ## Getting Started